 WL Sips is a secure multi-channel e-commerce payment solution that complies with the PCI DSS standard.
 It allows you to accept and manage payment transactions by taking into account business rules related to your activity (payment on despatch, deferred payment, recurring payment, payment in instalments, etc.).

-The purpose of this document is to describe the anti-carding system provided by WL Sips and to explain how to implement and configure it.
+The purpose of this document is to describe the anti-carding system provided by WL Sips.

 Who does this document target?

-This document is intended for merchants wishing to enjoy the anti-carding system.
+This document is intended for merchants using the anti-carding system.

 To get an overview of the WL Sips solution, we advise you to consult the following documents:

 - Functional presentation

 For any technical question or request for assistance, our services are available: